Bloutiouf/config-path/README.md

 This package loads **YAML** files.
 Since **JSON** is a subset of YAML, JSON files are also accepted.
 And because it's still YAML, JSON files can contain comments too!

 The file must describe an associative array where the keys are the available environments. `NODE_ENV` defines which environment is chosen.
 If `NODE_ENV` is undefined, defaults to `development`.
-An error is thrown if the environment is not available.
+An `Error` is thrown if the environment is not available.

 As part of the YAML specs, you can use anchors and references to specify variables across environments.